Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Areas within the Test Subject Zone used solely for the purpose of guarding from Security personnel, including watchtowers, lower Test Subject Zone airlock, and the Test Subject Zone hills, are restricted to Security Personnel.*

-*b) The Regulations Department interview room and area within the Test Subject Zone is restricted to Regulation Personnel, personnel who spawn with weapons  and personnel ranking Classification - O.*

-*i) Members of the Regulations Department may grant access to the interview room to other personnel during interviews or for other affairs that involve those concerned and the Regulations Department.*
+*b) The Regulations Department interview room and area within the Test Subject Zone is restricted to Regulation Personnel, personnel who spawn with weapons and personnel ranking Classification - A or above.
+Members of the Regulations Department may grant access to the interview room to other personnel during interviews or for other affairs that involve those concerned and the Regulations Department.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.